Simple-Robotics/proxsuite/doc/2-ProxQP_api.md

 \end{equation}\\\
 defines a primal feasible problem.

-Note that if you use the dense backend and its specific feature for handling box inequality constraints, then the first $n_{in}$ elements of z correspond to multipliers associated to the linear inequality formed with $C$ matrix, whereas the last $d$ elements correspond to multipliers associated to the box inequality constraints (see for example solve_dense_qp.cpp or solve_dense_qp.py).
+Note that if you use the dense backend and its specific feature for handling box inequality constraints, then the first \f$n_{in}\f$ elements of z correspond to multipliers associated to the linear inequality formed with \f$C\f$ matrix, whereas the last \f$d\f$ elements correspond to multipliers associated to the box inequality constraints (see for example solve_dense_qp.cpp or solve_dense_qp.py).

 \subsection OverviewInfoClass The info subclass